 NewToSki.com is reader supported.
 We may collect a share of sales or other compensation from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 While many skiers still believe that the only difference between unisex and women’s skis is cosmetic – there are in fact REAL differences in their weight, flex, width, length, and mounting position which makes for a ski that delivers better performance and reduces tiredness for many skiers.

-Skis for women are designed specifically to suit the needs of female skiers and their different body structure.
-The biggest difference is that women’s skis are 20% lighter, have a 20% softer flex and the mounting position is moved slightly forward to meet a women’s center of gravity.
+Skis for women are designed specifically to suit the needs of female skiers and their different body structures.
+The biggest difference is that women’s skis are 20% lighter, have a 20% softer flex, and the mounting position is moved slightly forward to meet a women’s center of gravity.

 You don’t need a women’s specific ski, but you might benefit from one.

 The Skis Flex

 Women’s skis are less stiff than men’s skis.
 They are designed to have more flex in them so that the ski can edge or flex into the snow with less weight put on them.
 That means the skier can turn quickly as the skis react faster to weight transfers from one foot to the other.

 Typically women’s skis are built with a 20% softer flex (relative to the unisex ski of the same size).
 Of course, different women’s skis will have more or less flex than this depending on the manufacturer’s design decisions.

 Not only is the flex softer, but the pattern of the flex is adjusted to match a more forward mounting position.
 More flex is distributed to the front of the ski and greater stiffness to the back of the ski to provide stability.

 The flex pattern for women’s skis will depend on the level of the ski, there are model specific differences between beginner, intermediate and expert skis.
 While some naysayers call this softer ski, the ‘a noodle ski’ – many women skiers benefit from this increased flex.